-A small percentage of people with severe asthma require steroid pills or liquid as part of their ongoing treatment.
-It is d-dose inhaler can be difficult.
-Ask your doctor about using a spacer, which helps deliver the medication from the mouth into the airways of the lungs. important that your doctor prescribe a combination of longterm control medications before recommending routine steroid pills or liquid.
+A small percentage of children with severe asthma require steroid pills or liquid as part of their ongoing treatment.
+It is important that your doctor prescribe a combination of long-term control medications before recommending routine steroid pills or liquid.
 Steroid pills or syrups alone should not be used to treat asthma!